-In some women, heart function does not return to normal after pregnancy.
 Peripartum cardiomyopathy tends to occur in subsequent pregnancies, particularly if heart function has not returned to normal.
 Thus, women who have had this disorder are often discouraged from becoming pregnant again.

 Ideally, heart valve disorders are diagnosed and treated before the women become pregnant.
 Doctors often recommend surgical treatment for women with severe disorders.

 The valves most often affected in pregnant women are the aortic and mitral valves.
 Disorders that cause the opening of a heart valve to narrow (stenosis) are particularly risky.
 Stenosis of the mitral valve can result in fluid accumulating in the lungs (pulmonary edema) and a rapid, irregular heart rhythm (atrial fibrillation).

 Women with mitral valve prolapse usually tolerate pregnancy well.

 Doctors advise pregnant women with a heart disorder to do the following:

 Anemia, if it develops, is promptly treated.